 All asymptotic regimes for the system under investigation have been listed in~\cite{Carloni_2008}.
-In the minimally coupled scalar field case the time arrow occurs since the expansion regime is potential dominating ($\omega_\mathrm{eff}=-1$) while the contraction regime is the kinetic term dominating ($\omega_\mathrm{eff}=+1$).
-For the nonminimal case an inflation is still possible, so in any case, the equation of state parameter $\omega_\mathrm{eff}<-1/3$ at expansion for inflationary models.
-As for contraction, it is known that kinetic regime as an attractor for a contracting Universe changes.
-In the model with nonminimal coupling with curvature the single kinetic regime is splitted into two different regimes (see~\cite{we2,jarv2022global}), but only one of them is a past attractor.
+In the minimally coupled scalar field case, the time arrow occurs since the expansion regime is potential-dominating ($\omega_\mathrm{eff}=-1$) while the contraction regime is the kinetic term dominated ($\omega_\mathrm{eff}=+1$).
+In the nonminimal coupling case, we use (\ref{rhopphi}) and define $\omega_\mathrm{eff}= p_{\phi}/\rho_{\phi}$.
+In principle, cross-terms in (\ref{rhopphi}) could be attributed to the geometry part, but not to energy and momentum of the scalar field, so there is a certain ambiguity in the definitions.
+Our choice has an advantage of using the same equation for the scale factor evolution --- it is clear from (\ref{00rho}) and (\ref{11p}) that the power index $n$ in the solution for the scale factor $a(t) \propto t^n$ is $n=2/(3\omega_\mathrm{eff}+3)$ as in the minimal coupling case.
+For the nonminimal case, an inflation is still possible, so in any case, the equation of state parameter is $\omega_\mathrm{eff}<-1/3$ at expansion for inflationary models.
+As to contraction, it is known that the kinetic regime as an attractor for a contracting Universe changes.
+In the model with nonminimal coupling with curvature, the single kinetic regime splits into two different regimes (see~\cite{we2,jarv2022global}), but only one of them is a past attractor.